My Recommendations for the Healthiest, Best Cat Food

 Homemade Raw Cat Food Recipe

 Here is the recipe I use obtained from Dr. Lyn Pierson, DVM at www.catinfo.org and from Anne Jablonski's www.catnutrition.org.
 Dr. Pierson's site is FULL of information for a raw diet, the ramifications of feeding dry cat food, photos, and scientific and veterinary explanations.
-You could spend hours here.
-Or you can get the condensed version of cat food information here on my site!
-They both have slight variations in their recipes, and I have combined them into one to make it easier for you and for my own cat food preparation.

 PLEASE NOTE: Not all cats willingly switch over to canned or raw food.
 They sniff, sit, stare, sit some more, walk away.
 You freak out because "he is gonna starve to death," and because you know it's the best thing to do for your cat, but "she just won't eat anything but dry food."